-Music can play a big part in our lives.
+Music plays a big part in our lives.

-Research suggests that music can stimulate the body’s natural feel good chemicals (Eg. endorphins, oxytocin), it can help energize our mood and provide an outlet for us to take control of our feelings.
+Research suggests that music can stimulate the body’s natural feel good chemicals (e.g. endorphins, oxytocin).
+It can help energise our mood and provide an outlet for us to take control of our feelings.
 Music can even help us work through problems in our lives.

 For example music can help us to:

-- Alleviate Pain – Did you know that focussing on music reduces your brain’s perception of pain?
+- Alleviate pain (Did you know that focusing on music reduces your brain’s perception of pain?)

 By listening to music we may feel our mood or energy improve, but sometimes we may actually feel worse.
 So how can we work to ensure the way we use music has a positive effect on us?

 To find out how music affects you, try and become aware of the effect certain songs, styles, artists have on you.